 In 1981 the New American Standard Exhaustive Concordance was published, allowing for easy in-depth study of the Bible.
 This monumental project, the first totally new exhaustive concordance of its kind to be published in over a century, took over 11 years to complete and contained over 400,000 entries listing every word in the NASB.
 This tool further established the NASB as the version of choice for theologians and scholars.
 Because of its accuracy, readability, and clarity, the NASB soon became trusted and used by scholars, pastors, teachers, and everyday readers for daily reading and in-depth study.

 The work of The Lockman Foundation continues to this day.
 Since the initial printing in 1971, the New American Standard Bible has been updated several times in an effort to keep the English modern and readable.
-First in 1977, next in 1995, and most recently in 2020, these updates allow the NASB to remain true to its founding vision by incorporating the most recent Biblical scholarship and modernizing the English so that it continues to speak to each generation.
+First in 1977, next in 1995, and most recently in 2020, these updates allow the NASB to remain true to its founding vision by incorporating the most recent and most accurate Biblical scholarship and modernizing the English so that it continues to speak to each generation.
 These refinements of accuracy and grammar ensure a clear understanding of God’s Word for everyone.

 For over 75 years, The Lockman Foundation has remained true to its long-trusted history by faithfully translating the original texts with accuracy and providing tools for biblical study and Christian growth.
 These time-tested principles will be preserved by The Lockman Foundation.